Ocete/Programming-Constests/Tuenti Challenge 9/README.md

 ## Tuenti Challenge 9

 This folder holds my answers to the different Tuenti Challenge 9 problems.
-The problems can be found here:
+The problems themselves can be found here:

 https://contest.tuenti.net/Challenges